#1 Colorbond® Gutter & Roofing Experts on the Gold Coast — Get A Quote Today!

 Trim Overhanging Trees

-Overhanging branches can scrape against roofing materials, causing wear or even direct damage during high winds.
+Overhanging branches can scrape against roofing materials, causing wear or direct damage during high winds.
 Regularly trimming these branches can reduce the risk of fallen branches during storms and minimise the accumulation of leaves and twigs on the roof.

 Early Detection of Leak Signs